jposton96a/tipofmytongue/api/readme.md

     ```
     If you have issues, remove the `-d` flag to troubleshoot.

-5. Build the embedding cache into Milvus (this step will take the longest ~5-80 minutes depending on hardware and model dimensions):
+5. Build the embedding cache into Milvus (this step will take the longest ~5-80 minutes depending on hardware and model dimensions).
+In steps 5-8, set the model name and model dimensions manually in `main()`.
     ```bash
     cd api